Jones Bridge: 2019 redevelopment

 The steel girders of Jones Bridge are lighted at night.

 In 2019, Manila Mayor Isko Moreno announced plans to "restore" the Jones Bridge to its near-original architecture, including the return of the three surviving sculptures that had previously guarded the bridge, using the ₱20 million donated towards the project.
 The fourth sculpture destroyed by the war was replicated using the archives of the pre-war Jones Bridge in the National Library of the Philippines.
 Moreno commissioned Jose Acuzar, owner of Las Casas Filipinas de Acuzar, to design and build Beaux-Arts-styled lamp posts similar to those on Pont Alexandre III.
 The four plinths for the La Madre Filipina statues were reconstructed, which would act as the pedestal for the returning sculptures.
 Retrofitting and repair works were also done on the steel girders of the bridge.

 The statues of Gratitude and Democracy were reinstated at the bridge on November 22.
 Jones Bridge was inaugurated on November 24, 2019, and was formally opened to the public.
 However, the remaining statues of La Madre Filipina located at the grounds of the Court of Appeals were deemed too fragile to be moved for relocation to their original spots.
 They were instead replicated and reinstated at their original locations in June 2021.

+2019-present

+As part of the construction of the Pasig River Esplanade, the bridge was rehabilitated and new lighting were installed in the girders of the bridge in 2025.
+It was the initiative of the Federation of Filipino-Chinese Chambers of Commerce and Industry (FFCCI) through a private-public partnership and in close coordination with the City Government of Manila.
+Every weekend, the bridge features thematic lighting in order to attract more tourist.